cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 Briefly, Poetry is a Python build system, akin to Haskell's Cabal or Rust's Cargo.
-Poetry is fairly unremarkable; you define your project in a `pyproject.toml` file (like Cabal's `.cabal` files, or Cargo's `Cargo.toml`), and when you first build your project it freezes all (transitive) dependencies in a `poetry.lock` file (like Cargo's `Cargo.lock`).
+Poetry is fairly unremarkable; you define your project in a `pyproject.toml` file (like Cabal's `.cabal` files, or Cargo's `Cargo.toml`), and when you first build your project, it freezes all (transitive) dependencies in a `poetry.lock` file (like Cargo's `Cargo.lock`).

-It seems that that would make `poetry2nix` to Poetry what `cabal2nix` is to Cabal, or `cargo2nix` to Cargo, but `poetry2nix` is special in an important way.
-The way `poetry2nix` works is it uses Nix's `builtins.readFile` to read the raw `pyproject.toml` and `poetry.lock` files from disk, and then uses `builtins.fromTOML` to parse the TOML into plain Nix values.
+It seems that would make `poetry2nix` to Poetry what `cabal2nix` is to Cabal (or `cargo2nix` is to Cargo), but `poetry2nix` is special in an important way.  `poetry2nix` works by using Nix's `builtins.readFile` to read the raw `pyproject.toml` and `poetry.lock` files from disk, and then uses `builtins.fromTOML` to parse the TOML into plain Nix values.
 It then uses this data to create Nix derivations for building all the dependencies, as well as